BitBagCommerce/SyliusVueStorefrontPlugin/README.md

 ---

-First add this plugin as dependency to your Sylius project.
+First, add this plugin as dependency to your Sylius project.

  ```
  $ composer require bitbag/vue-storefront-plugin